neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/file_structure.md

 > This components package would then be depended on by your app package and the Werkbank app project.
 > Dart's [workspaces](https://dart.dev/tools/pub/workspaces) feature makes this quite convenient.

-## Where to put the configurations?
+## Where to put the Configurations?

 We also recommend putting your [AppConfig](../werkbank/AppConfig-class.html)